What is the right harp for me?

 (closely-related frequencies which add to the complexity and warmth of the sound).

-Used for the soundboards of entry-level to mid-range harps, and for the bodies of most harps.
+Used for the soundboard and body of most harps.

 • Material made by sticking fine sheets of wood together.
 Often, only the exterior sheet is of fine wood, for aesthetic reasons.